310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
 Don’t say such terrifying things… It’ll be just fine.
-No—I’ll make sure that doesn’t happen.
+No— I’ll make *sure* that doesn’t happen.
 I promise you: I *will* protect Ryuseitai.
 {% endbubble %}

 {% bubble Subaru %}